 Since writing the script for Reservation Road, Schwartz has become an accomplished writer for film and Television as well as a novelist.
 In 2018, he was nominated for a Writers Guild of America Award for Outstanding Writing for his work as a screenwriter of HBO Films’ The Wizard of Lies, starring Robert De Niro and Michelle Pfeiffer.

-Schwartz has taught fiction writing at Harvard, The University of Iowa Writers’ Workshop, and Sarah Lawrence College, and he is the longtime Literary Director of the Sun Valley Writers’ Conference, one of the leading literary festivals in the United States.
+Schwartz has taught fiction writing at Harvard, The University of Iowa Writers’ Workshop, and Sarah Lawrence College.
+He is the longtime Literary Director of the Sun Valley Writers’ Conference, one of the leading literary festivals in the United States, and the host and co-producer of the literary podcast Beyond the Page: The Best of the Sun Valley Writers’ Conference

 He lives in Brooklyn, NY and Salisbury, CT with his wife, screenwriter and food writer Aleksandra Crapanzano, and their son Garrick.

-JOHN BURNHAM SCHWARTZ is the bestselling author of five novels, including Northwest Corner, The Commoner, and Reservation Road, which was made into a film based on his screenplay.
+JOHN BURNHAM SCHWARTZ is the bestselling author of six novels, including The Red Daughter, The Commoner, and Reservation Road, which was made into a film based on his screenplay.
 His books have been translated into twenty languages, and he has done extensive screen and television writing for the major Hollywood studios, including as screenwriter of HBO Films’ The Wizard of Lies starring Robert De Niro and Michelle Pfeiffer, for which he was nominated for a 2018 Writers Guild of America Award for Outstanding Writing.
-Literary Director of the Sun Valley Writers’ Conference, he lives in Brooklyn with his wife, writer Aleksandra Crapanzano, and their son Garrick.
+The longtime Literary Director of the Sun Valley Writers’ Conference, Schwartz is also host and co-producer of the literary podcast Beyond the Page: The Best of the Sun Valley Writers’ Conference.